 3. Davao City – 1,776,949

-As the third most populated city in the Philippines, Davao City has a total of over 1.7 million inhabitants.
+As the third most populated city in the Philippines, Davao City (or just Davao) has a total of over 1.7 million inhabitants.
 The city has a total land area of 943.48 square miles, making it the largest city in the Philippines by land area.
 With over 50 small ports included in its commercial area, the city serves as the primary regional hub for southeast Mindanao.
 Despite being a budding commercial hub, the outer areas of the city are still very rural.
 It is connected to other major cities in the Philippines by a series of highways and has local and international airports.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.